“When you avoid tough conversations, you trade short-term discomfort for long-term dysfunction.” – Peter Bromberg, leader, speaker, coach

 1. Prepare Thoroughly

 Do your homework.
-Know your facts.
+Know your facts, and take them in note form to the chat.
 Have a clear goal in mind.
+What do you want to achieve?

 2. Choose the Right Time and Place